relationbuilder/ml-classifier-gesture-recognition-wiki/stock-example/predict-future-stock-price-using-machine-learning.md

 # Stock Price Prediction ML Tutorial

-**I provide [consulting services](http://BayesAnalytic.com/contact) to help adapt  [Quantized Classifier](https://bitbucket.org/joexdobs/ml-classifier-gesture-recognition) to meet your project needs.**
+Predicting future stock prices using machine learning can be a daunting process but it also offers promise of profits that would be difficult or impossible to deliver using manual analysis or looking at graphs on a computer screen.
+Due to the complexity and jargon many people find using ML out of reach.
+This paper shows an easy way to obtain 1 day Bar Data,  Converting bar data into a machine learning freindly format.
+Running that data  through our free Quantized Classifer to predict future prices.
+It also explains how this work could be extended to support Machine Learning assisted trading as an ongoing process.

-> > Summary:   During the period tested 32% of all SPY bars met our goal of the market price rising by at least 1% before it dropped by 1%.
+> > **Summary:**   During the period tested 32% of all SPY bars met our goal of the market price rising by at least 1% before it dropped by 1%.
 This means that if you randomly purchased the stock only 1 time out of 3 would you exit with a 1% profit before you hit a stop loss at 1%.
 The classifier was able to increase our win rate to 2 out of 3 purchases.
 > >
 > > The Quantized classifier  trained from 1,399 SPY bars while making predictions for  350 bars  ending in Jan-2017.
 It predicted 41 bars  would meet the goal.
 Of those bars it was correct 65.8% of the time.
 This represents a  33.8% lift compared to trading random entry points.
 The indicators used were primitive so results could improve with additional work.

-## Overview
+> >
+> > **I provide [consulting services](http://BayesAnalytic.com/contact) to help adapt  [Quantized Classifier](https://bitbucket.org/joexdobs/ml-classifier-gesture-recognition) to meet your project needs.**

 >When first learning about stock trading I learned a general rule that if you can predict price movement correctly more than 50% of the time you can make a profit trading stocks provided:
 >* Your losses per trade are equal same or smaller than your wins.
 >* Your trades execute at the price expected.